mbernardes19/react-native-push-notification/README.md

     notification.finish(PushNotificationIOS.FetchResult.NoData);
   },

-  // ANDROID ONLY: GCM or FCM Sender ID (product_number) (optional - not required for local notifications, but is need to receive remote push notifications)
+  // ONLY Android: GCM or FCM Sender ID (product_number) (optional) - not required for local notifications, but is need to receive remote push notifications)
   senderID: "YOUR GCM (OR FCM) SENDER ID",

-  // IOS ONLY (optional): default: all - Permissions to register.
+  // ONLY iOS: (optional) default: all - Permissions to register.
   permissions: {
     alert: true,
     badge: true,